 If you are new to climbing, you may wonder what is an assisted braking belay device?
-First of all, a belay device is a small mechanical climbing equipment made out of aluminum or an alloy to act as a friction brake for rock climbing.
-There are three types: tubular devices, assisted braking, and auto belay devices.
+First of all, a belay device is a piece of small mechanical climbing equipment made out of aluminum or an alloy to act as a friction brake for rock climbing.
+There are three types: tubular devices, assisted braking, and auto-belay devices.
 Please visit my article on “What is a Belay Device” to learn more.

-With the tubular device, it is a manual belay device where you have to put your brake hand tightly down on the rope to hold the climber in mid air when fall.
+With the tubular device, it is a manual belay device where you have to put your brake hand tightly down on the rope to hold the climber in mid-air when fall.
 If you let go of the rope, the rope will come free and the climber will fall.
-Whereas with the assisted braking device, it has a special mechanism that support the belayer in braking.
-At worse case scenario and God forbid a rock tumbles down and knock the belayer unconscious.
+Whereas the assisted braking device, it has a special mechanism that supports the belayer in braking.
+A worst-case scenario and God forbid a rock tumbles down and knock the belayer unconscious.
 Generally, the assisted braking mechanism is still intact and the rope would not release.

 The Different Types